 There’s often a reluctance to move these to digital, because financial institutions don’t understand how they can benefit from digitization, which can even be viewed as a threat.
 Take mortgage and motor finance as examples: Both verticals rely on brokers or dealers for a significant volume of new business.
-As a result, there is some reluctance to embrace solutions that could disintermediate their traditional route to market.
+As a result, there is some reluctance to embrace mortgage software or motor finance software solutions that could disintermediate their traditional route to market.
 Digital players, on the other hand, are embracing the opportunity to get closer to the customer, building deeper relationships that create loyalty for when they need their next loan.

 An enriching digital experience